-To remove them based upon an impairment would breach discrimination laws and even the courts are reluctant to fall foul of this legislation.
-This could lead to a Director in a position of authority making decisions and accessing company accounts without the remaining Directors being able to do anything about it.
+To remove a Director from office based upon an impairment would breach discrimination laws and even the courts are reluctant to fall foul of this legislation.
+This could leave a Director who has a position of authority making decisions and accessing company accounts without the remaining Directors being able to do anything about it.

-The damage that could be done to a company does not bear thinking about and there is suggestion by legal experts is that this could lead to an influx of cases through the courts by Shareholders suing Directors who have not taken their responsibilities to the Company seriously
+Serious damage could be done to a company and there is suggestion by legal experts is that this could lead to an influx of cases through the courts by Shareholders suing Directors who have not taken their responsibilities to the Company seriously.

-Every Director owes a Duty of Care to the Company and to their shareholders to ensure the smooth running and do all that is within his power to prevent his actions from being detrimental.
-If the ability to remove that Director is now curtailed by the Equality and Discrimination legislation, what can be to protect the business?
+Every Director owes a Duty of Care to the Company and to their shareholders to ensure the smooth running of the business and do all that is within their power to prevent their actions from being detrimental.
+As the ability to remove that Director is now curtailed by the Equality and Discrimination legislation, what can be done to protect the business?

 The answer is simple, each Director should prepare a Business Lasting Power of Attorney (LPA) which is a personal document authorising someone they trust to act on their behalf and step into their shoes should they be in a position where they no longer have capacity to carry out their duties.
 There are various occasions when a Business LPA would be useful.
 The loss of capacity due to mental illness is of course major concern but there could be a short term illness or injury which affected capacity as well as perhaps trips abroad which could require someone to deal with matters in their place.

-Given the potential risk to Directors and their families from being sued by co-Directors and Shareholders for having not made sufficient provision it is now vital that everyone who runs a business has an LPA dealing specifically with their business services affairs.
+Given the potential risk to Directors and their families from being sued by Co-Directors and Shareholders for having not made sufficient provision it is now vital that everyone who runs a business has a Business LPA dealing specifically with their business services affairs.